 Ever feel like there’s just not enough time in a week?
 With a job, family, and housework to balance, sometimes it seems impossible to indulge in hobbies or even just relax.
 Although it may seem counterintuitive, taking the time to plan your week in advance can help you manage the responsibilities of life much easier.
 It can even free up time for the fun things on your list, too.

-Today we will share a few simple tips to efficiently manage your life, one week at a time, and get the most out of your day.
+So if you’re wondering how to organize your life, today we’re sharing a few simple tips to efficiently manage your schedule, one week at a time, and get the most out of your day.
 What will you do with the free time you create in your week?

 Tip #1: A planner is your best friend.

 Visually planning out your week is a must for keeping on tops of things.
 Find a planner that works for you.
 This could be a free printable calendar located in a central location of the home, a cute planner from your favorite store or it could be an electronically synced calendar that is viewed and modified by multiple family members and devices.